acend/helm-basics-training/content/labs/03.0/_index.en.md

 [...]
 ```

-Now deploy the application with (we choose the Helm Chart version 9.0.4 as we wan't to update later)
+We're now going to deploy the application in a specific version (which is not the latest release on purpose):

 ```
 $ helm install wordpress -f values.yaml --namespace [USER] --version 9.0.4 bitnami/wordpress
 ```

-Watch the deployed application with `helm ls` and `kubectl get deploy,pod,ingress,pvc` for the newly created Deployments, the Ingress and also the PersistenceVolumeClaim.
+Watch for the newly created resources with `helm ls` and `kubectl get deploy,pod,ingress,pvc`:

 ```bash
 $ helm ls --namespace [USER]